-Illegality was based on an assessment by the law enforcement officers as to whether they would take it forward for an investigation e.g. the seller was willing to send the item worldwide or that it was considered not to be antique ivory.
+the seller was willing to send the item worldwide or that it was considered not to be antique ivory.
 Note that in 2009 eBay implemented an internal policy that does not allow the sale of ivory on their website.
 Therefore, even legitimate ivory cannot be sold on their platform.
 This has not been considered by the officers when assessing the legality of each item

-In this paper metadata refers to all the information associated with an item offered for sale, except the two that are arguably the most informative for the identification of elephant ivory items, namely the item description and item images.
+9 In this paper metadata refers to all the information associated with an item offered for sale, except the two that are arguably the most informative for the identification of elephant ivory items, namely the item description and item images.
 Often used in expert investigations, these can be unreliable in some instances according to the authors from the University of Kent.
 Indeed, on some platforms, such as Instagram or Facebook, there may not be any item description and image recognition is still not capable of detecting ivory in images, although this may change due to the recent advances in machine learning.